 Out of the 109 non-Dutch dentists who registered with the BIG over the past year, 45 came through the BGB program.
 In response to the new legislation, BGB Dentistry adjusted its own course to optimally prepare the dentists for the language exam.
 These new additions to the program include a month of e-learning before the start of the course, custom-made study materials focused on dentistry-related Dutch, and intensive exam training near the end of the course.

 Though the shortage of dentists in the Netherlands is a problem for clinics, it also comes with tremendous opportunities for European dentists who have the dedication to prove themselves in a Dutch dental clinic.

-For more information on the DPA Academy, click here.
+For more information on the BGB Academy, click here.